Susman Brothers: 1950s

 Harry Susman continued to visit Northern Rhodesia regularly until his death in January 1952.
 He lived long enough to celebrate the fiftieth anniversary of the brothers' first crossing of the Zambezi river, in April 1951, but sadly he did not live to witness the unveiling of the four-faced town clock that they donated to the Rhodes-Livingstone Museum, to commemorate that event.

-Until his own death in January 1958, there was never any doubt that Elie Susman was, in spite of his absence in South Africa for the most of the year, the senior partner and dominant personality in the business.
+Until his own death in January 1958, there was never any doubt that Elie Susman was, in spite of his absence in South Africa for most of the year, the senior partner and dominant personality in the business.
 He was the chairman of both main companies where Harry was a partner.
 Elie Susman was not prepared to take a secondary role in his businesses until the mid-1950s when his own son David Susman began to take over.

 David Susman married Anne Laski, the niece of Lord Marks of Marks and Spencer.
 He eventually became a non-executive director of M&S, a position he held for nearly 30 years.